Stopping Fall Tick Dangers For Massachusetts Residents And Pets

 • You have pets.
 Anytime your pet wanders around outside, it could easily pick up a tick or two.

-• You don’t trim your grass or remove leaf and woodpiles from your lawn.
+• You don’t trim your grass or remove leaves and woodpiles from your lawn.
 These are all spots where ticks love to hide.

 • You have a bird bath or bird feeders.
 Birds can pick up ticks and drop them off on your property.